Baháʼí Faith: Social principles

 When ʻAbdu'l-Bahá first traveled to Europe and America in 1911–1912, he gave public talks that articulated the basic principles of the Baháʼí Faith.
 These included preaching on the equality of men and women, race unity, the need for world peace, and other ideas considered progressive in the early 20th century.
 Published summaries of the Baháʼí teachings often include a list of these principles, and lists vary in wording and what is included.

 The concept of the unity of humankind, seen by Baháʼís as an ancient truth, is the starting point for many of the ideas.
 The equality of races and the elimination of extremes of wealth and poverty, for example, are implications of that unity.
 Another outgrowth of the concept is the need for a united world federation, and some practical recommendations to encourage its realization involve the establishment of a universal language, a standard economy and system of measurement, universal compulsory education, and an international court of arbitration to settle disputes between nations.
 Nationalism, according to this viewpoint, should be abandoned in favor of allegiance to the whole of humankind.
-With regard to the pursuit of world peace, Baháʼu'lláh prescribed a world-embracing collective security arrangement.
+In pursuit of world peace, Baháʼu'lláh prescribed a world-embracing collective security arrangement.

 Other Baháʼí social principles revolve around spiritual unity.
-Religion is viewed as progressive from age to age, but to recognize a newer revelation one has to abandon tradition and independently investigate.
-Baháʼís are taught to view religion as a source of unity, and religious prejudice as destructive.
+Religion is viewed as progressive from age to age, but to recognize a newer revelation, one has to abandon tradition and investigate independently.
+Baháʼís are taught to view religion as a source of unity and religious prejudice as destructive.
 Science is also viewed in harmony with true religion.
 Though Baháʼu'lláh and ʻAbdu'l-Bahá called for a united world that is free of war, they also anticipate that over the long term, the establishment of a lasting peace (The Most Great Peace) and the purging of the "overwhelming Corruptions" requires that the people of the world unite under a universal faith with spiritual virtues and ethics to complement material civilization.